Tax advisor: Japan

 In Japan, there is a specific license for tax advisors called certified public tax accountant (税理士, zeirishi).
 In order to obtain this qualification, an individual must pass a special state examination, or already be qualified as an attorney at law or certified public accountant.

 South Korea

-In South Korea, there is a specific license for tax advisors called certified tax accountant.
+In South Korea, there is a specific license for tax advisors called certified tax accountant (세무사).
 In order to obtain this qualification, an individual must pass a special examination.

 United Kingdom

 In the UK, guidelines concerning professional conduct in relation to taxation are published in conjunction with the Chartered Institute of Taxation, the Association of Taxation Technicians, the Institute of Indirect Taxation, the Institute of Chartered Accountants in England and Wales, the Institute of Chartered Accountants of Scotland, the Society of trust and estate practitioners (STEP) and the Association of Chartered Certified Accountants.
 These were prepared for the assistance of members of the various associations both generally in dealing with clients and the tax authorities and specifically in relation to irregularities and errors.

 The guidelines, which include practical advice about a range of legal and ethical issues, are summarised as: